maddiegolison/ECommerceSampleApp/README.md

 # Fresh California Avocados

 As a native Californian I know it can be especially difficult to get fresh avocados all over the country, all year long.
-I have created this sample sample application utilizing Stripe Checkout to demo a web application that would allow people to order their avocados straight from California!
+I have created this sample application, utilizing Stripe Checkout, to build a web application that would allow people to order their avocados straight from California!

 ## Running the project